Planetary Science Research Discoveries

 Volcano: Mountain formed from the eruption of igneous matter through a source vent.

 Voyager: U. S. mission consisting of two spacecraft launched in 1977 to explore Jupiter, Saturn, Uranus, Neptune, and their moons, rings, and magnetic environments.
 It took 2 years for the crafts to reach Jupiter.
-The last image was taken in 1989 and now both crafts are headed for the outer solar system.
+The last image was taken in 1989 and now both crafts are headed for the outer Solar System.

 Weathering: The mechanical breakdown and chemical alteration of rocks and minerals at Earth's surface during exposure to air, moisture, and organic matter.